Thinkwise/docs/docs/kb/exchange.md

    - from_exh_del_contact
    - from_exh_chg_calendar
 2. For recurring appointments, this stored procedure is called for every occurence, up to the number of times that has been recorded in the configuration file.
-3. If an appointment, contact, email or task is added, modified or deleted in database, a [stored procedure](#sync-database-records-to-exchange) is called, which then calls one of the Java or CLR procedures to send a message to the Exchange Connector.
-These stored procedures are for example:
+3. If an appointment, contact, email or task is added, modified or deleted in the database, a [stored procedure](#sync-database-records-to-exchange) is called, which then calls one of the Java or CLR procedures to send a message to the Exchange Connector.
+These stored procedures are, for example:
    - to_exh_del_calendar
    - to_exh_add_contact
    - to_exh_chg_task
 4. The stored procedures return the Exchange Item ID that is stored with the record in the final application.

-The following diagram shows process of synchronizing an item from and to Exchange:
+The following diagram shows the process of synchronizing an item from and to Exchange:

 ![1539095681093](../assets/1539095681093.png)